nadrino/kotor-walkthrough/kotor2/walkthrough/03_Telos/02_Telos.md

 - Harra
   - Who are you?
   - What do you do here?
-  - Let me guess - you have a gambling debt you must pay off.
+  - **Let me guess - you have a gambling debt you must pay off.**
   - Then what's the problem?
   - But you did.
   - Of course, you did make her a slave.
   - What is the price for her?
   - I'll see what I can do.
+- 4 - civilian
+  - Just looking around.
+  - And?
+You're going to stop me?
 - Terminal -> TP
 - Enter Czerka office (Czerka Offices 209tel.mod)
 - B-4D4